coveo/source.coveo.com/_posts/2017-09-21-coveo-for-sitecore-hive-what-is-it.md

 And if you don’t know already, the whole framework is [open source](https://github.com/coveo/search-ui) so help yourself if you want something to change.

-Oh, and don’t worry if you are upgrading from 4.0: the legacy component still uses the Coveo JavaScript UI 1.0.
+Oh, and don’t worry if you are upgrading from 4.0: the legacy component still uses the Coveo JavaScript Framework 1.0.
 You can then upgrade your solution to 4.1 and upgrade your interface to Hive when you are ready.
 The upgrade guide has been release and is available [here](https://developers.coveo.com/x/QIY9Ag).

 ## So what’s next?